Last Updated on 17/06/2020 by secretmoona

 Looking at flight a good 6 months in advance helps.
 If you are not too bothered with a stopover, you might save a good £100.
 For example, for my June trip, I paid £530 with Qatar Airways (stop at Doha) and my trip in November was £440 with Air France and a stop in Paris.
 Food is more affordable and you can eat well for less than £15 with a mixture of restaurant and convenience store food.

-Transport in Japan is excellent but very expensive.
+Transport in Japan is excellent but can be very expensive.
 A ride on the Shinkansen from Tokyo to Kyoto can cost as little as 13,080 Yen.
-A single journey on the metro will cost between 100 to 250 Yen.
+By buying a Japan Rail Pass, you can have unlimited travel fro up to 21 days.
+You will save time and money.
+A single journey on the metro will cost between 100 to 450 Yen.
 Luckily to appeal tourists, most cities offer day passes which gives you a 24 hours unlimited ride.
 Tokyo offers one for 800 Yen.
+If you are planning to make lots of underground journeys, ensure to get yourself either a PASMO or a SUICA card.
+They are life-saving card that enable you to swipe to pay for nearly everything from metro, buses journeys to snacks at vending-machines.

 Book your flight – Skyscanner and Momondo are my favourite tools to find cheap flights.